Sequential Competitive Facility Location: Exact and Approximate Algorithms: Computational Results

-Figure \ref{figure 4} depicts optimal leader and follower locations with $\beta=0.05$, $0.1$, $0.3$, and $0.5$.
-From this figure, we first observe that the optimal locations are clustered when $\beta$ is small (e.g., $\beta = 0.05$) and they spread out when $\beta$ increases.
+Figure \ref{figure 4} depicts optimal location choices by the leader and the follower for $\beta=0.05$, $0.08$, $0.1$, and $0.2$.
+First, note that the optimal locations are clustered when $\beta$ is small (e.g., $\beta = 0.05$) and then spread out when $\beta$ increases.
 Indeed, a small $\beta$ implies lower spatial impedance effect, by which the facilities tend to be located at the center of the region to attract customers from all directions.
-As $\beta$ increases, customers tend to patronize local facilities only.
+As $\beta$ increases, customers become more likely to patronize nearby facilities according to the MNL model.
 As a result, it becomes optimal (for both leader and follower) to spread out the facilities in order to avoid self-competition and cover as many customers as possible.
-Second, we observe that the follower tends to locate its facilities near the leader's (see Figures \ref{figure 4}(a)--\ref{figure 4}(c)), demonstrating the economies of agglomeration.
-Nevertheless, this is not the case when $\beta$ becomes sufficiently large (e.g., $\beta = 0.5$).
-In that case, since customers only patronize locally, the follower harvests more customers by locating its facilities far away from the leader's.
-This observation is particularly relevant when traveling for shopping becomes inconvenient (e.g., in challenging weather) or risky (e.g., during a pandemic).
+When $\beta$ is sufficiently large, the location results remain the same because customer $i$ would almost only visit its nearest facility $j$ yielding the dominant utility $w_{ij}$.
+In that case, since customers only patronize locally, the follower harvests more customers by locating its facilities farther away from the leader's.
+This observation is particularly relevant when customers traveling for shopping becomes inconvenient (e.g., in challenging weather) or risky (e.g., during a pandemic).
+We also observe that the follower tends to locate its facilities near the leader's, demonstrating the economies of agglomeration.